YanceyA/Danger_Klipper_Docs/docs/homing_sensorless.md

 # Sensorless Homing
-Sensorless homing has been integrated into Danger Klipper and no longer requires sensorless homing macros to set currents, error check movements, and configure movement patterns.
+Sensorless homing has been integrated into Danger Klipper and no longer requires sensorless homing macros to set currents, error checks movements, and configure movement patterns.
 For DK smart sensorless a simple configuration will suffice.

+dangerklipper sensorless homing has:
+ - home_current to automatically change the stepper current and dwell time while homing
+ - min_home_dist to backoff if traveled shorter and try again..
+ - error if 2nd try is smaller than homing_retract_dist with configurable tolerance
+ - no macros needed
+- No macros required
+- Simple config
+- No need for homing override
+- Run Current setup per axis
+- Homing current setup per axis
+- Second home to improved accuracy

+the gist is, you can set homing current in the config block (no need for macros for that), and set retract distance (which doesnt work in klipper mainline)

 This document is supplemental and in some places superceedes the sensorless homing information contained in [https://github.com/DangerKlippers/danger-klipper/blob/master/docs/TMC_Drivers.md]